 Newly incorporated companies (registered in the last year or an inactive account for a period of time) joining the Exchange have workflow restrictions placed on their account for 6 months.
 After 6 months, we’ll evaluate whether the member business has been fulfilling their payment terms, operating at a professional standard and demonstrating trustworthiness and credibility amongst the trading community.

-The member is able to request additional loads but will be asked to show either proof of payment for the previous loads posted, or that payment has been at least scheduled.
+The member can request additional loads but will be asked to show either proof of payment for the previous loads posted or that payment has been scheduled.
 Based on that, we will restore the amount of loads equal to how many have been paid for or cancelled loads during that time.

 We’ll assess risk based on the following evaluation process: